sphr-ara/Windows-Service-Manager/README.md

 # Windows Service Manager
 ### Description:
-Windows Service Manager is a tool designed for installing and uninstalling Windows services effortlessly.
+Windows Service Manager is a tool designed for installing and modifying Windows services effortlessly.

 ### Instructions: